Overview of FOCUS Fostering

 There are 3 types of FOCUS care arrangements, and we are looking for new carers from all backgrounds and experience levels, for each type of care:

-- Emergency FOCUS carers are there to enhance the offer of support to both our existing foster carers and eligible teenagers entering care for a period of up to 4 weeks.
+2. Transition FOCUS carers are there to enhance the offer of support to both our existing foster carers and eligible teenagers entering care for a period of up to 4 weeks.
 This will enable us work closely with the children’s teams to explore whether the child can return home, to family, or needs to be supported into a longer-term fostering arrangement.
-Emergency carers will play a vital role in supporting teenagers into care and helping assess their ongoing needs.
+Transition carers will play a vital role in supporting teenagers into care and helping assess their ongoing needs.

-- Support FOCUS carers will provide regular respite care to teenagers in FOCUS fostering homes.
-This role can be full-time, or part-time to work around your commitments.
-Support FOCUS carers will play a vital part in building and strengthening the support networks of both the children and FOCUS foster carers and will provide children with consistent respite opportunities.
+3. Support FOCUS carers will provide regular short stays to teenagers in FOCUS fostering homes.
+Support FOCUS carers will play a vital part in building and strengthening the support networks of both the children and FOCUS foster carers and will provide children with consistent short stay opportunities.